derekm129/socialNetworkAPI/README.md

 - I learned from making this application how to use MongoDB.

 ## Installation
-- Enter 'npm install' then 'npm run start' to get the application started.
+- Enter 'npm install' then 'npm start' to get the application started.

 ## Usage
 - This app runs in the browser and offline.